1. What is the best way to contact your law firm?

 You can, but an experienced attorney knows options that may be available to you, that you might not be aware of.
-A conviction on a misdemeanor can have serious consequences.
+A misdemeanor conviction can have serious collateral consequences.
 For example, you may have to report a conviction on all future job applications, rental applications and school applications.

 Yes.
 If you are charged with a misdemeanor you can be sentenced to jail time, up to one year.
 It will depend on many different factors, such as prior record and the charged offense.